ditrit/specimen/README.md

     # name is an indicative name of for the nodule it is mentioned in the error
     # report if present
     name: string
-    # if the flag contains FOCUS or SKIP the nodule and its desendents will be
+    # if the flag contains FOCUS or PENDING the nodule and its desendents will be
     # prioritized or ignored
     flag: string
     # input contains the entries passed to the box